FHSAF/th_flink_cep/README.md

 2.  **Sensors:** Rokoko Suit (MoCap), Myontech EMG Shirt, and an eye tracker stream data, which is marshaled onto a central Kafka bus.
 3.  **Messaging:** Apache Kafka serves as the central, durable data bus for all sensor streams and alerts.
 4.  **Real-time Processing (THIS PROJECT):** Apache Flink consumes Kafka streams, performs analysis, and publishes results/alerts back to Kafka.
-5.  **External Python EMG Service:** A separate Python service consumes raw EMG data from Kafka, performs Median Frequency (MDF) analysis for fatigue detection, and publishes processed features and fatigue alerts back to Kafka.
+5.  **External Python EMG Service:** A separate Python service connects directly to the Myontech EMG shirt via Bluetooth (BLE).
+It reads the raw EMG signal, extracts features (like RMS, MDF) using the **LibEMG** library, and then publishes **both the raw data and the extracted features** to separate Kafka topics.
+This service is the origin of all EMG-related data consumed by Flink.
 6.  **Database:** TimescaleDB stores all raw and processed time-series data for historical analysis and dashboarding.
 7.  **Visualization:** Grafana dashboards display real-time and historical data from TimescaleDB.
 8.  **Bridges:** A component like Node-RED can bridge Kafka alert topics to other protocols (e.g., MQTT) for consumption by the VR simulation.